That dollar amount results from a 19.2% gain compared to $202.5 billion during 2018.

 Czech Republic incurred the highest trade deficits with the following countries.

-Among Czech Republic’s trading partners that cause the greatest negative trade balances, Czechian deficits with Azerbaijan (up 153.3%) and Poland (up 128.2%) grew from 2021 to 2022.
+Among Czech Republic’s trading partners that cause the greatest negative trade balances, Czechian deficits with Poland (up 67.2%) grew from 2022 to 2023.

-In addition, Czechia reversed its surplus trading with the Netherlands in 2021 to incur its amount of red ink listed above.
+In addition, Czechia reversed its $2.2 billion surplus trading with the Netherlands in 2022 to incur its amount of red ink listed above.

 These cashflow deficiencies clearly indicate Czech Republic’s competitive disadvantages with the above countries, but also represent key opportunities for Czech Republic to develop country-specific strategies to strengthen its overall position in international trade.